 Candidates for cochlear implants typically include those who gain little benefit from conventional hearing aids.
 A thorough evaluation is necessary to determine suitability, focusing on factors such as the degree of hearing loss, age, overall health, and communication needs.
 Post-surgery, patients usually undergo rehabilitation to adjust to the new way of hearing.
 While the surgical option may seem daunting, many find that the improvement in hearing dramatically enhances their quality of life and ability to engage in conversations.

-Hearing aids can benefit individuals of all ages with different types and degrees of hearing loss, including those with age-related hearing loss, noise-induced hearing loss, or conductive hearing loss.
+those with age-related hearing loss, noise-induced hearing loss, or conductive hearing loss.
 An audiologist can help determine the most suitable option based on individual needs.

 While most users experience significant benefits from hearing aids, some may encounter minor side effects such as discomfort, feedback noise, or a feeling of fullness in the ear.
 These issues can often be resolved with proper fitting and adjustment by a hearing care professional.